 Lots of visitors decide to do one of each, like taking the cable car up and hiking down so you can experience both options.

-As a head’s up for our ILP volunteers, you’ll have ILP vacations to choose where you wanna go.
-For those living in Jiangsu Province, you can make a long weekend outta this trip, no problem.
-For volunteers from other places, plan on doing this on one of your longer vacations, then swinging over to check out cities like Shanghai (don’t miss site-seeing, shopping and the Shanghai Wild Animal Park).
-A train between Shanghai and Huangshan is around four hours.
+As a head’s up for our ILP volunteers, you’ll have ILP vacations to choose where you want to go.
+For those living in Jiangsu Province, you can make a long weekend out of this trip, no problem.
+For volunteers from other places, plan on doing this on one of your longer vacations, then swinging over to check out cities like Shanghai.

-When you’re done hiking and want a restful afternoon, head to this pretty and ancient Chinese village, just next door.
-It’s so photogenic art students often flock here just to paint and sketch the buildings and field and flowers.
+But when you’re done hiking the Yellow Mountains and want a restful day , head to this pretty and ancient Chinese village, just next door.
+The Hui Villages are so photogenic, art students often flock here just to paint and sketch the buildings and fields and flowers.
 You won’t want to miss the Hui Villages.

-Sure, you could go to China on your own or through the USU China Program if you’re a student at Utah State … but going with International Language Programs means paying one affordable program free for your airfare, housing, visa, three meals a day, plus culture classes for the entire semester.
+Sure, you could go to China on your own but going with International Language Programs means paying one affordable program free for your airfare, housing, visa, three meals a day, plus culture classes for the entire semester.

 Interested?
 Come check out more about our program in China right there: